-Finding the best gifts for tween and teen boys can be a challenge, especially gifts that don't contribute to more time in front of screens.
+Finding the best gifts for tween and teen boys can be a challenge, especially gifts that don’t contribute to more time in front of screens.
 So I went straight to my tween and teen sons (and their friends) for their favorite gifts and wish-list items.
-Whether you're searching for gifts for 10 to 12 year-old boys or 13 to 18 year-old teenage boys, you'll find something here!
+Here’s our curated list of the best gifts for 10 to 12 year-old tweens and 13 to 18 year-old teenagers!

 Camping Hammock with Tree Straps

 Mary’s son got this hammock for his birthday and it immediately went up between two trees in our backyard.
 It’s so easy to put up and take down with the tree straps, and you can honestly enclose yourself and take a nap.

 Our neighbor’s son rigged his up on his back deck, where it stayed for most of the summer.
 My oldest son now has one hanging below a lofted bed in his room.
 It packs up small which is probably why students carry them to use all over campus.
 And you can’t beat the price at around $30.

 Super Sparrow Water Bottle

 Yeti products get lots of attention, but the college students I teach gave me an insider tip: other water bottles are made with almost identical technology for a fraction of the price.

 We recently received a few Super Sparrow bottles and our boys love the leak-proof design, the flip top that opens with one click and the carry strap.
 Then order some cool stickers from Red Bubble to get started making the bottle unique to the kid.

 My son loves collecting stickers for his water bottle.
 He’ll grab them when we travel and we give them as gifts sometimes (we grabbed skiing, biking and I’d Rather Be Playing Board Game stickers from Red Bubble).